 Additional HSA / FSA Eligible Items in the CARES Act

 Did you know that the CARES Act passed in Spring 2020 in the United States expanded what you can use FSA and HSA funds?
 This act temporarily allows people to use FSA dollars to buy over the counter medications such as allergy relief drugs and pain relievers and feminine hygiene products.
-Take advantage soon though, right now this measure is only temporary!
+As of December 2022 these items are still eligible!

 What little known health insurance benefits have you found?